 This may be your first electric lawn mower.
 Gas-powered mowers have been the typical mower used until recently.
 Electric lawn mowers have evolved to become a good environmentally friendly choice that can be bought at a reasonable price.

-An Ego electric lawn mower may not start because of an insufficient power supply; being incorrectly set up; bad safety switches; loose and damaged plugs or wires; buildup of debris under the mower deck; or incorrect operating procedure.
+An EGO electric lawn mower may not start because of an insufficient power supply; being incorrectly set up; bad safety switches; loose or damaged plugs or wires; buildup of debris under the mower deck; or incorrect operating procedure.

 Check the installation of your battery.
 Make sure the battery is securely in place.
-On many ego mowers, you will hear a click sound when the battery is installed.
+On many EGO mowers, you will hear a clicking sound when the battery is installed.
 The battery release button will spring up when the battery is in place.

-Bad Connection with Ego Charging Port, Battery Charger or Wall Outlet
+3. Bad Connection with EGO Charging Port, Battery Charger or Wall Outlet

-Some Ego units have batteries that are able to be charge while in the mower using a charging port while others use a battery charger.
+Some EGO units have batteries that are able to be charged while in the mower using a charging port while others use a battery charger.
 Check your outlet and other electrical cord connections to ensure they are all fully plugged in.

 If your connections are all correct and you know your outlet is working.
 Make sure your extension cord is not damaged and is able to handle charging your mower.

-Improperly pairing your electric lawn mower with an extensions cord increases your chances of overheating both components, resulting in potential damage and creating a fire hazard.
+Improperly pairing your electric lawn mower with an extension cord increases your chances of overheating both components, resulting in potential damage and creating a fire hazard.

 Therefore, it is best to make sure whatever cord you are using is rated for your electric lawn mower and capable of powering it safely.

-There are safety switches in place to prevent you from starting your Ego lawn mower if the handle is not set up in the correctly.
+There are safety switches in place to prevent you from starting your EGO lawn mower if the handle is not set up correctly.
 The foldable handle must be unfolded and secured in the operating position.

 - With the battery securely in place, press the safety button.